-Osprey Farpoint Backpack – Our favourite backpack to travel with and one that we’ve used extensively across a number of trips.
+Osprey Farpoint Backpack (also available on REI here) – Our favourite backpack to travel with and one that we’ve used extensively across a number of trips.
 It’s lightweight, versatile and comes with a lifetime warranty.
 Maggie uses a 55L backpack while Michael uses a 70L backpack

-Eagle Creek Compression Packing Cubes – A lifesaver for keeping your backpack organised and saving space by compressing your items.
+Eagle Creek Compression Packing Cubes (also available on REI here)- A lifesaver for keeping your backpack organised and saving space by compressing your items.
 These ones are very lightweight and durable!

 RentalCars.com – A price comparison website for renting cars anywhere in the world.
 All the major companies are available here and it lets you easily see what the cheapest option is.

-WorldNomads – Our recommended travel insurance company as they offer flexible policies, cover a wide range of activities and let you extend your policy while you are travelling.
+WorldNomads – Our preferred travel insurance company as they offer flexible policies, cover a wide range of activities and let you extend your policy while you are travelling.

 iCarHireInsurance – They offer third-party excess insurance for car rentals which is typically significantly cheaper than what is offered by car hire companies